Toa Maru No. 2

 Shipwreck

+On the foredeck is a coral-encrusted mounting for a deck gun, missing and presumed to have broken off in deeper water.
 Only one bomb appears to have hit the vessel, creating a dramatic hole on the port side.
-There is evidence in the superstructure of the intense fire, hot enough to melt glass.
+The superstructure has evidence of an intense fire aboard that was hot enough to melt glass.

 References

-Solomon Islands Earthquake and Tsunami Geological Report, page 25
+Solomon Islands Earthquake and Tsunami Geological Report page 25

 Contribute Information